elysesulkey/sql-challenge/README.md

 # sql-challenge
 This repository is a research project on employees of Pewlett Hackard from the 1980s and 1990s.
 Starting with six CSV files, QuickDBD was used to sketch out an ERD of the tables.
-The table schema was then imported into a PGadmin database with specified data types, primary keys, foreign keys, and other constraints.
+The table schema was then imported into an SQL database with specified data types, primary keys, foreign keys, and other constraints.
 If a table did not have a unique column to be a primary key, a composite key was created.

 After importing the original CSV files, the following queries were run in the completed database:
  1. List the following details of each employee: employee number, last name, first name, sex, and salary.